Navigation

 There is no cure for HCM.
 HCM is a genetic condition and can be inherited.

-Today, HCM can be diagnosed only by a scan of the heart or by a necropsy; however, sometimes a slow progression of HCM may not show up on a scan for years.
+Until recently, HCM could only be diagnosed by a scan of the heart or by a necropsy; however, sometimes a slow progression of HCM may not show up on a scan for years.
 This means that there is no sure way to tell if a breeding cat is free of HCM until the cat is older and has already started breeding and may then pass it to the kittens.

-The Maine Coon breed has been most studied in connection with feline HCM.
-Recently, there was a major breakthrough when one of the genes for HCM in the Maine Coon was identified.
+The Ragdoll and Maine Coon breeds have been now studied in connection with feline HCM.
+Recently, there was a major breakthrough when one of the genes for HCM in our Ragdolls was identified.
 There are a number of genes which can be the source of HCM in cats, so that wonderful success does not end the search.

 HCM has been identified in many breeds and in random bred cats.
 Ragdolls are one breed in which HCM has been found.
-The research on HCM in Maine Coons has helped understand, diagnose, and treat the condition in Ragdolls and other cats.
+The research on HCM in Maine Coons and Ragdolls has helped understand, diagnosis, and treat the condition in Ragdolls and other cats.
 No doubt research of HCM in Ragdolls will also benefit all other cats.

 Click here to go to the Update page